Hainguyen1210/play_with_flask/APIs docs.md

 ---
 ## **item**

-each created item needs to be associated with one existing store

 1. `GET` `/items`

-    list all items in the DB
+    List all items in the DB

     Request body: None